Area and Global Studies Mentorship Program

 Mentor will be available as needed, and be attuned to the mentees efforts to balance service with the higher priorities of teaching excellence and scholarly and creative activity.

-For the purposes of personnel review and salary adjustment, the role of mentor will be considered a service in the AS unit.
-For mentors from outside of AS, the question of counting mentorship as service is a matter of their particular college and unit.
+For the purposes of personnel review and salary adjustment, the role of mentor will be considered a service in the AGS Department.
+For mentors from outside of AGS, the question of counting mentorship as service is a matter of their particular college and department.